MOSH PIT RESCUE

 We are zero kill outside of major non-treatable medical issues if recommended by a vet or non-trainable aggression if recommended by a behaviorist.
 We are not open intake meaning we choose what animals we can help based on our budget and open fosters.
 We are a small volunteer rescue.
 No one affiliated with Mosh Pit receives a salary.
 We are volunteers who do this because we want to help.
 We may not be able to save them all, but we will #dosomething and save the ones we can.

 We are a foster based volunteer rescue not an open intake shelter.
-We do not have kennels or a physical facility our adoptable animals are kept in our foster’s personal homes as family members.
-Do not show up at any of our foster homes with an animal intending to surrender it.
+We do not have kennels or a physical facility - our adoptable animals are kept in our foster’s personal homes as family members.
+Please do not show up at any of our foster homes with an animal intending to surrender it.
 An adoption application must be completed prior to meeting any of our animals.
 Appointments are needed prior to showing up to meet an adoptable animal.

-In Grand Rapids, the Kent County Animal Shelter is our municipal government run shelter where you can surrender animals.
+In Grand Rapids, the Kent County Animal Shelter is the open intake municipal government run shelter where owners can surrender animals.

 ~Adopting a dog might not change the world, but for that dog, the world will surely change.

 Early one morning, a man was walking along the shore after a storm had passed and found the vast beach littered with starfish as far as the eye could see, stretching in both directions.

 The man noticed a small child walked ahead of him.
 As he walked, the child bent down to pick up starfish and throw them back into the sea.

 The man approached the boy and asked, “May I ask what you are doing?”

 The young boy replied “Throwing starfish into the ocean.
 The tide has washed them up onto the beach and they can’t return to the sea by themselves.
 When the sun gets high, they will die, unless I throw them back into the water.”

 The old man replied, “But there must be tens of thousands of starfish on this beach.
 I’m afraid you won’t really be able to make much of a difference.”